 Now, 16 years after it came and went in theaters, eXistenZ seems the real sequel to The Matrix, or rather, the version of the virtual reality future that came true.
 The dot.com bubble burst long ago; nothing happened when the clocks ticked 1/1/00, or 12/21/12.
 The dew erased its data from the lily drive.
-Even the first The Matrix seems dated and naive.
-Its conception of the 'Real' as grungy and depressing (lots of grotty grey dreadlocks, cream of gruel ("everything the body needs" - good lord, who cares?), leaky pipes, cold grates, robot threats (ala the Terminator) so the sterile depressing artificial reality (corporate skyscrapers, busted down telephone booths) seems believable as artificiality, i.e. the fake real as more real than the 'real' seems the most naive of tricks.
+What a bummer!
+But with disillusionment always comes enlightenment and an enhanced sense of seen-it-all savvy.
+So now the first The Matrix seems dated and naive.
+Its conception of the 'Real' as grungy and depressing (lots of grotty grey dreadlocks, cream of gruel ("everything the body needs"), leaky pipes, cold grates, robot threats (ala the Terminator) is as fake as the artificial reality (corporate skyscrapers, busted down telephone booths) its body needs to be believable as artifice (i.e. the fake real needs to seem more real than the 'real').
+What worked before the crash now seems the most naive of tricks.
 This is because, in the past two months or so, the symbolic and imaginary are trumping the real to the point reality is at best a third class passenger to the symbolic and imaginary realms.

-For examples of the way popular art (imaginary) usurps reality via the news (symbolic) consider: the storm of bad press over the all-white 2014 Oscar noms; the storm of pro-and-anti-American Sniper sentiment; the sheer weirdness of North Korea's cyber-attack on Sony, over The Interview; the "Je suis Charlie" bloodbath.
-There is very little real left for us in the first world.
-At the same time, in the third, especially if it's undergoing a civil war, symbolic and imaginary dimensions are destroyed leaving only the horrible misery of the unmediated real.
-This is especially true when dealing with radical Islamists, who are--to begin with--so anti-graven image that any kind of representational (non-decorative) art is destroyed once it falls within their purview.
+For examples of the way popular art (imaginary) usurps reality via the news (symbolic) consider: the storm of bad press over the all-white 2014 Oscar noms; the storm of pro-and-anti-American Sniper sentiment; the sheer weirdness of North Korea's cyber-attack on Sony over The Interview; the "Je suis Charlie" bloodbath.
+There is very little real left for us in the first world, saturated in screens as we are, but at the same time as we're losing our virtual reality because the third world is declaring war on it.
+Our symbolic and imaginary dimensions are being assaulted, leaving only the horrible misery of the unmediated real, one left too long untended.
+Imagine, for example, if Hitler declared war on a photo of Churchill, or tried and sentenced a newspaper to prison (not the editor or publisher, the actual paper).
+We are dealing with a whole new kind of radical Islamist reactionary --so anti-graven image that any kind of representational (non-decorative) art is destroyed once it falls within their purview.
+We're being forced to look at the mess we've left:

 To most westerners, 'thou shalt not kill or steal' are the only commandments worth fussing over.
-Adultery, lying to your parents, bowing down to graven images: these are negligible sins at best, their potential for evil dispelled most often with a simple apology.
-Certainly you won't be stoned to death for them.
-But not everybody is as 'evolved' as we are.
-We here in the USA, we who seem never more than a swing state away from The Handmaid's Tale, we know best?
-The bottom line is, if you believe in your religion, how zealously do you cling to its tenets?
-Are freedom of thought, education, and independence merely rationalizing masks worn by the seven deadly sins?
+Adultery, lying to your parents, bowing down to graven images, these are negligible sins at best, their potential for evil dispelled by a simple apology or late night prayer.
+But not everybody is as 'evolved' as we (think we) are.
+We, here in the USA, we, who seem never more than a swing state away from The Handmaid's Tale, we think we know best.
+But the bottom line is, if say you believe in your religion, how zealously do you cling to its tenets?
+Aren't freedom of thought, education, and expressions of independence merely rationalizing masks worn by the seven deadly sins?

 |"Fountain" - Marcel Duchamp / eXistenZ gaming console|